Our Mission

 Resilience - To promote resilience via the use of evidence-based behavioral health services and psychiatry.

-Early Prevention and treatment matter
+Early Prevention and Treatment Matter

 Our goal at the University Health SOAR Program is to provide early intervention for psychosis while educating our Nevada communities.
-We offer services that are client and family-focused and tailored to a person’s situation.
+We offer services that are participant and family-focused and tailored to a person’s situation.
 Our services are intended to be youth-friendly, age-appropriate, sensitive to culture, gender, and the social stigma of psychosis.

 Our treatment is personalized and is linked to other services and support systems in our community.